omeka-s-themes/lively/README.md

 ## Theme settings

-### Theme's Primary Color
+### General Settings

-The color to be used as the theme's primary color.
+- Theme's Primary Color: The color to be used as the theme's primary color.
 The default value is #F04784 (RGB 240, 71, 132).

-### Theme's Secondary Color
-The color to be used as the theme's secondary color.
+- Theme's Secondary Color: The color to be used as the theme's secondary color.
 The default value is #4D1068 (RGB 77, 16, 104).

+- Theme's Accent Color: The color to be used as the theme's accent color for links and accents.
+The default value is #4785F0 (71, 133, 240).

+- Theme's complementary Color: The color to use on decorative shapes.
+The default value is #F0B247 (240, 178, 71).

+### Contact Info
+- Location
+- Phone number
+- Email
+- Show contact info in Top Header and/or Footer

-### Top Navigation Depth
+### Header

-Maximum number of levels to show in the site's top navigation bar.
+- Top Navigation Depth: Maximum number of levels to show in the site's top navigation bar.
 Set to 0 to show all levels.

-### Logo
-A custom logo (SVG, JPG, PNG)
+- Logo: A custom logo (SVG, JPG, PNG)

 ### Banner
 - Banner image
 - Heading
 - Description
+- Button Label
+- Button Link
 - Content position
-- Banner width
-- Banner height
-- Banner height for mobile devices
 - Banner image vertical position within the wrapper
 - Banner image horizontal position within the wrapper